 For non-Peruvian residents, you will need to obtain a marriage visa and only civil ceremonies are legal.
 So if you desire a religious wedding, you will need to get married in the municipality.
 For the rest of the necessary legal documentation, you will need to get them translated into Spanish and this can take three to four months, so ensure that you leave plenty of time.

 It is relatively straight-forward to marry in South Africa.
 The legal requirements in South Africa are pretty similar to Western countries, with the exception of there being no residency requirements for foreign nationals.
 This makes the whole process much easier.
 If you or your partner are not citizens of South Africa, then you both need to complete the BI-31 form (Declaration for the Purpose of Marriage) with a Marriage Officer present.

 Spain is not the easiest country to marry in Europe.
 To get married in Spain, you need to meet two criteria: you or your partner have been living in Spain for the past two years or if you or your partner are Catholic.
 For other religions, you can still celebrate your marriage in Spain, but the legalities of it will have to be done in your home country.

-With it’s stunning beaches and beautiful greenery, Sri Lanka is certainly a versatile island for your destination wedding.
-The good news is it is very straightforward to tie the knot here!
-In order to obtain your marriage licence you must present the following original documents to the Registrar or Civil Status Officer in the area you …
+Can I Legally get Married in Sri Lanka?
+With it’s stunning beaches and beautiful greenery, Sri Lanka is certainly a versatile island for your destination wedding, whether that be anywhere from Galle to Colombo.
+The good news is it is very straightforward to tie the knot here.
+With venues including The Fortress Resort and the …

 It is surprisingly easy to marry in Thailand, and the whole process can be completed relatively quickly.
 The key step that you will need to take is obtaining an ‘Affirmation of Freedom to Marry’ from the embassy, before professionally translating it into Thai.
 It will then need to be legalised at the Ministry of Foreign Affairs.